FAIR2-for-research-software/git-with-it/episodes/git_hygiene.md

 ### Squashing commits

-If you don't want to use [git-absorb][gitabsorb] and you forgot to use `git commit --fixup` you can still combine commits using an interactive rebase `git rebase -i`.
+If you don't want to use [git-absorb][gitabsorb] and you forgot to use `git commit --fixup` you can still combine commits before making pull requests using an interactive rebase `git rebase -i`.
 We've already touched on `git rebase` in the context of keeping branches up-to-date but its a very flexible and powerful component of Git and it also allows you to "squash" commits on the same branch.

 We will now make a few commits to our branch and then squash them via an interactive rebase.
-This helps keep commits that you will merge into `main` atomic since even if you've been using `git commit --amend` to sequentially update a commit you may still have several commits on a branch which can be combined into a single informative commit that is ready for merging into the `main` branch.
+This helps keep commits that you will merge into `main` atomic since even if you've been using `--amend` or `--fixup` to sequentially update commits you may still have several commits on a branch which can be combined into a single informative commit that is ready for merging into the `main` branch.

 Returning to the `python-maths` repository we will make a series of empty commits on a new branch and then undertake an